-A donor-advised fund is a flexible and convenient type of fund that allows a donor to make a charitable gift to a named fund at the GLCF, receive a tax benefit in the year that the gift is made and then work with the our professional staff to recommend grants from the fund to nonprofit organizations like yours.
+Donor Advised Grants: A DonorAdvised fund is a flexible and convenient type of fund that allows a donor to make a charitable gift to a named fund at the GLCF, receive a tax benefit in the year that the gift is made and then work with the our professional staff to recommend grants from the fund to nonprofit organizations like yours.

 The GLCF understands that nonprofit organizations have a need for stable, predictable sources of income.
-A nonprofit organization endowment at the GLCF can help.
+An Agency endowment at the GLCF can help.
 Here is how it works: